Bertrand/handlebars-objc/doc/WritingHelpers.md

 // register the helper globally
 [HBHandlebars registerHelperBlock:formattedDateHelper forName:@"formatted_date"];
 ```
-The thread safe string-to-enum mapping is a useless optimization here.
+The thread safe string-to-enum mapping might look like a pedantic optimization.
 We could have simply reinstanciated
 the mapping dictionary at each run.
 But since helpers can be called quite often during template rendering, it's
 good to know how to avoid re-instantiating the same objects over and over.